 #13 – Sumo Deadlifts

-Almost all hip hinges in Functional Fitness involve the hands being outside the legs: cleans, snatches, and conventional deadlifts (which are often mandatory).
+Almost all hip hinges in the Sport of Fitness involve the hands being outside the legs: cleans, snatches, and conventional deadlifts.

 Purely from a variety standpoint, sumo deadlifts provide an opportunity for structural balance and positional integrity.
 However, they are also fantastic because the harness the low back, glutes, quads and hamstrings in a different way and in varying degrees.